Thoracic outlet syndrome: a crushing nerve or vascular injury

 - The first sign is usually a change in sensation in your arm

-- You may notice pins & needles, tingling, or numbness anywhere from your shoulder to your finger tips
+- You may notice pins and needles, tingling, or numbness anywhere from your shoulder to your finger tips

 - Weakness or rapid fatigue (neurogenic or vascular)